SarfarazAhmedKhan/web3js-react-native-integration/README.md

 - web3js

-## Few things that needed to be installed after cloning the App that are mentioned below
+## Few things that needed to be installed after cloning the App are mentioned below

 - npm i --save react-native-crypto
 - npm i --save react-native-randombytes